 The curious case of Grace Groner and Richard Fuscone

-Morgan Housel, an acclaimed author and columnist writes about two individuals, Ms. Grance Groner and Mr. Richard Fuscone in an interesting blog, “Why you are so bad with your money” on www.fool.com.
+Morgan Housel, an acclaimed author and columnist writes about two individuals, Ms. Grance Groner and Mr. Richard Fuscone in an interesting blog, "Why you are so bad with your money" on www.fool.com.
+The blog talks about two individuals Ms. Grace Groner and Mr. Richard Fuscone.
 Two contrasting lives but big lessons to learn for us investors.

 She had a pretty simple life.
-Lived in a single bedroom cottage willed to her, bought cloths at rummage sale, never owned a car.
-But when she passed away in 2010, she left behind over $ 7 million dollars in charity to her alma mater, the Lake Forest college.
+Lived in a single bedroom cottage willed to her, bought clothes at a rummage sale, never owned a car.
+But when she passed away in 2010, she left behind over $ 7 million dollars in charity to her alma mater, the Lake Forest College.

 And then there is Richard Fuscone who filed for bankruptcy within weeks after Grace Groner passed away.
-Richard Fuscone went to Dartmouth which is consistently among the highest ranked universities in the United States.
+Richard Fuscone went to Dartmouth which is consistently among the highest-ranked universities in the United States.
 Earned his MBA from Chicago and had a very successful career.
-He was so successful that he retired in 2000 by the age of 40 to pursue personal interest and charity.
-At the time of his retirement, he was the Vice Chairman of Merril Lynch, Latin American division.
+He was so successful that he retired in 2000 by the age of 40 to pursue personal interests and charity.
+At the time of his retirement, he was the Vice-Chairman of Merril Lynch, Latin American division.

-So how did a pro loose it all and a seemingly under qualified secretary beat the pro at his own game to come out as the winner.
-It seems education and knowledge are just a pale shadow in front of personal behaviour.
+So how did a pro lose it all and a seemingly underqualified secretary beat the pro at his own game to come out as the winner?
+It seems education and knowledge are just a pale shadow in front of personal behavior.

 Grace Groner did nothing out of the ordinary.
 In 1935, she purchased three stocks of Abbott Laboratories, the company where she worked for $ 180.
 She held on to it through recessions and wars, not worrying about market crashes for the next 75 years and even continued to reinvest the dividends.

-Patience and consistency always triumphs.
-Just the way water cuts through the rock flowing over it through the years, patience and perseverance is sure to get rewarded be it in life or investing in the markets.
+Patience and consistency always triumph.
+Just the way water cuts through the rock flowing over it through the years, patience and perseverance are sure to get rewarded be it in life or investing in the markets.